 It is the policy of SCDOT to assure affirmative compliance with Title VI of the Civil Rights Act of 1964, as amended, and in accordance with all other related statutes, regulations and Executive Orders.
 The assurances previously given by the Federal Highway Administration are hereby reaffirmed and extend to the Federal Transit Administration.
 Examples of the application of this policy include, but are not limited to, the following:

-No person in the United States will on the grounds of race, color, national origin, sex, age, or disabilities be excluded from participation in, be denied the benefit of, or be otherwise subjected to discrimination under any program or activity for which the Department receives federal financial assistance from the U. S. Department of Transportation, including the Federal Highway Administration and the Federal Transit Administration.
+No person in the United States will on the grounds of race, color, or national origin be excluded from participation in, be denied the benefit of, or be otherwise subjected to discrimination under any program or activity for which the Department receives federal financial assistance from the U. S. Department of Transportation, including the Federal Highway Administration and the Federal Transit Administration.
 In addition, SCDOT will not retaliate against any person who complains of discrimination or who participates in an investigation of discrimination.

 All Federally funded or Federally assisted programs will be administered in a manner to guarantee that the Department, other recipients, sub-recipients, contractors, subcontractors, transferees, and other recipients, sub-recipients, contractors, subcontractors, transferees, successors in interest, and other participants in Federal financial assistance comply with all requirements imposed by or pursuant to, civil rights acts and Department of Transportation regulations.